Get Funded Now

 Easy qualification

-Qualifying for medical factoring is relatively easy.
+Qualifying for medical factoring is comparatively easy.
 Your company must:

 Is medical factoring right for your healthcare business?

-Financing your medical receivables usually helps your business if the following apply to your company:
+Financing your medical receivables will generally help your business if the following apply:

 1. You work with private insurance companies, Medicare, or Medicaid